 Being creative for a living is not easy.
-There is the stereotype of the starving artist, who can live a creative life but no be able to pay his bills because creativity and business don't mix well, and it is absolutely true.
+There exists the stereotype of the starving artist, who can live a creative life but not be able to pay his bills because creativity and business don't mix well, and it is absolutely true.
 Navigating through companies that need to make money for a living and have a bottom line, could be soul crushing when all you want to do is create cool, innovative, fun things for a living.
-These are the important lessons I learned that helped me survive and keep my creative spirit.
+I've been a creative person in the business world, and these are the important lessons I learned that helped me survive and keep my creative spirit.

 1. You Create Your Own Momentum

-I like this Lucille Ball quote for two reasons.
-One is this, when you have a momentum in life, once you start going, you start rolling, its kinda hard to stop and you don't want to stop.
+You can't wait around for inspiration.
+In a cruel twist of fate, action begets inspiration, not the other way around.
+This inspiration then turns into momentum.
 When you start doing things, it's easier for you start doing NEW things, and you then start doing things outside of your wheelhouse.
 The first time you do something outside of your wheelhouse, you don't know how to do it... so it's scary.
 You might get people angry, or you might feel bad because you did something wrong.
-But afterwards you're not scared anymore, you're more confident because you know you can go through something like that and it won't be the end of the world.
+But afterwards you're not scared anymore, you're more confident because you know you can do something new and it won't be the end of the world.
 You are just able to do more things, you start to like the challenge of doing stuff you've never done before.
-You don't really want to stop it because it leads to better and better things.
-Honestly, that's the kind of momentum you need if you want to realize your creative dreams.
+Honestly, that's the kind of momentum you're going to need if you want to realize your creative dreams.